 Irene serves as Vice President for the Claire Friedlander Family Foundation.
 She holds a degree in psychology and sociology from Stony Brook University.
 She grew up in Strong’s Neck (Setauket) and is a graduate from Ward Melville HS.
 She is the youngest of 7 children.
 Irene remains active in the women’s tennis committee at the Bay Club as well as several charitable endeavors including JDRF, and LI Ballet Theater (where she is instrumental in bringing the Nutcracker to LI each Thanksgiving for more than a decade now).

-Courtney Klein is a senior at Georgetown University’s Walsh School of Foreign Service studying Science, Technology, and Security.
-She is a contributing editor for The Hoya and a proposal intern at GovernmentCIO, an IT consulting firm.
-Courtney will be joining the GovernmentCIO team full time in June 2016.
+Courtney Klein is a management and program analyst with the Department of Justice, focusing on cyber intrusion crimes.
+In this role, she assists in efforts to bring the perpetrators of cyber-attacks to justice.
+She is a graduate of the Georgetown University’s Walsh School of Foreign Service (Cum Laude, 2016) where she studied Science, Technology, and Security.
+She was a contributing editor for The Hoya and a proposal manager/technical writer at GovernmentCIO, an IT consulting firm where she was employed from graduation until 2017.
 She grew up in Huntington, New York and attended Saint Anthony’s High School.
-Her passions include security, the arts, Holocaust remembrance and tolerance, and international affairs.
-Courtney is proud to be acting on behalf of Claire through the foundation and is currently working to expand the foundation’s sphere of work to include organizations in her current home, Washington, DC.
+Her passions include security, the arts, Holocaust remembrance and tolerance training (anti-bullying), and international affairs.
+Courtney is proud to be acting on behalf of Claire through the foundation and is currently working to expand the foundation’s sphere of work to include organizations in her current home, Washington, D.C.

-Kelly Klein is a sophomore at The George Washington University Milken Institute School of Public Health.
-She is an active member of the executive board of Alpha Phi Fraternity at GW.
+Kelly Klein is a graduate of The George Washington University Milken Institute School of Public Health (BS, 2018).
+She is a Senior Research Analyst at the Lewin Group, a healthcare consulting company in the Washington, D.C. area.
 She grew up in Huntington, New York and went to Saint Anthony’s High School.
-She is passionate about the arts, the environment, and women’s cardiac care.
+She is passionate about the arts, the environment, healthcare, public health and specifically women’s cardiac care.
 Kelly remembers going to some of her first Nutcrackers with Claire and she is so proud to be a part of the Claire Friedlander Family Foundation and to continue Claire’s legacy.